elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 #### Concepts related to Social Change

 Social Change #SC Wilbert #Moore - Significant alteration in structure over time in behaviour patterns & culture, including norms & values

+> [!quote] SC - Zygmunt
+> "Social change is not something that we should fear; it is something that we should embrace." #Zygmunt #Bauman

 ##### SC Aspects / Facets Views
 1. #Structural Changes - Affects the whole society fundamentally. #Eg Industrialisation, Urbanisation, Democratisation, GR, Legal rights, occupational mobility